-Use our Provider Finder® online directory to find a PCP in the HMO network who best fits your needs.
+Use Provider Finder® online directory to find a PCP in the HMO network who best fits your needs.
 Be sure the doctor you select is accepting new patients.
 It's easy to use the Provider Finder by registering for Blue Access for MembersSM (BAMSM).

 You must have a primary care physician assigned.
 If you don't select your own, we will assign one to you.

-No, you do not need a referral.
+Yes.
 However, if the specialist is not in your plan's network, in most cases, you may have to pay for services that are considered out-of-network.

 In an emergency, go directly to the nearest hospital.
-For non-emergencies, some HMO plans allow you to get health care services from a Blue Cross and Blue Shield-affiliated doctor or hospital when you are traveling outside of Illinois.
+For non-emergencies, some HMO plans allow you to get health care services from a Blue Cross and Blue Shield of Illinois (BCBSIL) affiliated doctor or hospital when you are traveling outside of Illinois.

 We'll work with you to provide coverage for the most appropriate care for your medical situation, especially if you are pregnant or receiving treatment for a serious illness.
 You may still be able to see your current provider for a brief time.
 Call us at the customer service number listed on your BCBSIL member ID card for more information.

 Your BCBSIL HMO benefits also cover prescription drugs.
 Not all drugs are covered.
 You can visit our website to view the list of prescriptions your plan covers.
 This list is called a preferred drug list.
 To look for your medicines, you will need to know:

 While costs can vary depending on your benefit plan, you usually pay less for generic drugs and more for brand name drugs.